jiayihoffman/jiayihoffman.github.io/_posts/2025-04-05-MapTools-User.md

 * A coordinate system defines how positions are expressed, such as latitude/longitude (Geodetic) or grid-based (MGRS, GEOREF, UTM).
 * A datum is a mathematical model of the Earth used to align the coordinate system with the real world (e.g., WGS84, NAD83, NAD27).

-Different applications and regions may utilize various combinations of these, making it essential to convert and compare them easily — and that’s exactly what MapTools helps you do.
+Different applications and regions may utilize various combinations of these, making it essential to convert and compare them easily — and that’s exactly what the MapTools helps you do.

 The following coordinate systems are available for selection as either the source or target coordinate system: